Tuxedo Style Options

 Tuxedo Shawl Collar vs. Peak Lapel vs. Notch Lapel

 Peak lapels are most traditional and most formal, so if you want to be sure of getting it right, go for a peak!
 A shawl collar lapel is perfectly acceptable for most Black Tie events, although it is much more casual - unless you’re meeting Royalty you will probably be fine with it, however.
-Notch lapels are a big no-no on a Tuxedo, as these are intended for the regular lounge suit.
+Notch lapels traditionally are a no-no on a Tuxedo, as these are intended for the regular lounge suit.
 Pockets should always be welt pockets; avoid patch pockets and trouser cuffs as these are innately casual features.

 More conservative: Peak Lapels